Our best £5,000 loan deals

 Secured loans are available over much longer terms than personal loans - you repay over a set term that can be up to 30 years - and it can be easier to take out as lenders have more certainty in the case that you default.

-However, the money can take longer to reach you - as the lender needs to assess your collateral - and your possession is at risk if you don't meet repayments.
+However, the money can take longer to reach you - as the lender needs to assess your collateral - and your asset is at risk if you don't meet repayments.

 Guarantor loans